-To Browse in Edit View and with in-place editing enabled (the default), you simply start typing the first few letters of the main heading you wish to find.
-The Browse Pane will appear directly to the right of the Preview Pane and will take up half of the available space.
+To Browse in the Index Pane and with in-place editing enabled (the default), you simply start typing the first few letters of the main heading you wish to find.
+The Browse Pane will appear directly to the right of the Index Pane and will take up half of the available space.